diokey/myvimconfig/README.md

 * code folding / unfolding
 * autoclosing for (),[],{},'',""

-I'm currently using it for development of pretty much everything
+I'm currently using it for development of Javascript applications

 The following list of languages and technology is currently fully supported by this configuration but can be extended to fit your needs